Igor-Palaguta/AsyncDispatcher/README.md

 *   *ADCompositeResult* - result of composite operation. resultForName: - returns result of operation by name.
 If operation without name, result is not saved to ADCompositeResult. resultForName: can return another composite result.
 This operation does not work recursively.

-*   *ADDoneOnMainThread (ADTransfromOnMainThread)* - functions that create done block (transform block) to block that is executed on main thread
+*   *ADDoneOnMainThread (ADTransfromOnMainThread)* - functions that create done block (transform block) that is executed on main thread

 *   *ADSession* - provides mechanism for cancel all active asynchronous requests